gsoft-inc/sg-orbit/packages/semantic-ui-theme/README.md

 - Update Semantic UI *default* theme in [semantic/src/themes/default](/semantic/src/themes/default)
 - Use the *Site Theme* layer

+### Bundle

+When a new Semantic UI module is supported, dont forget to add it to the [bundle styles](../bundles/react/core.css).

 ## License

 Copyright © 2019, Groupe Sharegate inc. This code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.